Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Related work

 Researchers also study automated analysis to find security issues in client-side OAuth flow.
-Yang et al.~\cite{yang2018vetting} develop a symbolic execution-based testing tool to check the correctness of 10 popular OAuth SDKs and identified 7 vulnerabilities.
-Rahat et al.~\cite{DBLP:conf/kbse/RahatFT19} build a static taint analysis tool to detect the vulnerable OAuth-specific data flow in Android applications.
-These tools are designed to identify the client-side logical mistakes in OAuth authorization flow for a certain client type (i.e., public or confidential) and cannot be applied to detect the complex logical implementation on the server-side in a large-scale.
-Additionally, instead of analyzing the entire application, our tool is designed to automatically extract the OAuth relevant program component and explore the control and data flow to identify the complex logical mistakes in large programs for the OAuth server.
+Yang et al.~\cite{yang2018vetting} develop a symbolic execution-based testing tool to check the correctness of OAuth SDKs that provides APIs for client applications.
+Rahat et al.~\cite{DBLP:conf/kbse/RahatFT19} build a static taint analysis tool to detect five categories of OAuth-specific data flow in Android applications.
+While these tools are effective for checking flaws on client applications, as we show in our evaluation, they are not designed to analyze the large scale codebase on \oauthserver.
+Instead of analyzing the entire application, our tool is designed to automatically extract and reason about the OAuth-specific partial programs to identify security critical logical mistakes.

-In recent years, researchers have been studying the challenges of detecting incorrect API usage in different security domains.
+Graph-based query approaches~\cite{martin2005finding, goldsmith2005relational,rahat2018maximizing} have been applied to solve a wide variety of security issues such as API misuse detection~\cite{zhang2014semantics,aafer2018precise,staicu2018synode,sven2019investigating,rahaman2019cryptoguard,lv2020rtfm}, tainted data-flow analysis~\cite{yang2012leakminer,li2014know,yamaguchi2015automatic,cheng2018dtaint,fass2021doublex} and threat detection~\cite{gao2021system,park2021identifying}.
 He et al. implemented SSLint~\cite{he2015vetting} that uses static analysis and graph signature matching to identify incorrect API usage for SSL.
 Egele et al.~\cite{egele2013empirical} studied cryptographic API misuse and used static program slicing to detect incorrect cryptographic operations in Android applications.
-These works focus on high-level API usage patterns and do not scale well for large programs, whereas our tool is designed to identify fine-grained complex properties in a scalable fashion.
+These works focus on high-level API usage patterns, whereas \toolname is designed to identify fine-grained properties (e.g., expressions).
+Graph traversal using different graph representations\cite{aho2007compilers, ferrante1987program, yamaguchi2012generalized} of source code has also been used for checking code properties in various applications~\cite{fass2019hidenoseek,shoshitaishvili2015firmalice,cao2015edgeminer}.
+In addition to these classic representations, combined graphs~\cite{limining} have also been used for vulnerability detection.
+For example, Yamaguchi et al.~\cite{yamaguchi2014modeling} use a combined graph representation called Code Property Graph to discover vulnerabilities.
+However, though these implementations are effective for checking common vulnerabilities (e.g., buffer overflows) in specific languages (e.g., C/C++), we cannot evaluate or compare against them as they do not support the languages (Java and Javascript) we target in this paper.
+In addition, these works eagerly construct the graphs for the entire program, which, as our evaluation demonstrates (Fig.~\ref{fig:performance}), does not scale for large-scale programs such as \oauthserver implementation.